 Please inform us of your requirements when you are buying your ticket at our Sales Office or call us at our Contact Center after making your purchase at LAN.com.

-- It must travel in the space available below the seat in front, at the feet of the passenger transporting it.
+- Travels in the space available below the seat in front, at the feet of the passenger transporting it.
 If your dog does not fit or behaves aggressively, it will have to travel in the hold of the aircraft, provided it meets those requirements.

 - Remember you may not feed it while on board the aircraft.